-There are three main classes of subscriber membership:
+There are three main classes of subscriber membership

-• Individual - with one registered member for the subscriber membership

-- Enterprise with a limited number of registered members allowed within the subscriber organisation - Corporate with an unlimited number of registered members allowed within the subscriber organisation
+- Individual with one registered member for the subscriber membership - Enterprise with a limited number of registered members allowed within the subscriber organisation - Corporate with an unlimited number of registered members allowed within the subscriber organisation

-Every itSMF UK registered member belongs to one of these categories.
+Every ITSMF UK registered member belongs to one of these

 Membership classes are represented on the board by elected Company Members as follows.
-The membership offering to each of these categories is described on the itSMF UK website:
+The membership offering to each of these categories is described on the ITSMF UK website:

-- One Company Member represents Individual Subscriber Members and is elected by them. - One Company Member represents Enterprise 5 & 10 Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in these membership categories. - One Company Member represents Corporate Subscriber Members and Enterprise 25 & 50 Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in these categories. - In addition to this, all itSMF UK Registered Members have the opportunity to be involved with itSMF UK's volunteer groups (see section 7 of these By-Laws), and one Company Member is elected to represent these.
+- One Company Member represents Individual Subscriber Members and is elected by them. - One Company Member represents Enterprise Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in this membership category. - One Company Member represents Corporate Subscriber Members and is elected by the Subscriber Account Holders of the Subscriber Organisations in this membership category. - In addition to this, all ITSMF UK Registered Members have the opportunity to be involved with ITSMF UK's volunteer groups (see section 7 of these By-Laws), and one Company Member is elected to represent these.
 This person is elected by the Subscriber Account Holders from the Subscriber Organisations in all the 3 membership categories.

-Elected Company Member terms of office align with the choice of appointed Company Members and officer roles as followsv:
+Elected Company Member terms of office align with the choice of appointed Company Members and officer roles as follows: